Kingaroy: Facilities

 Kingaroy Police Station is at 11-13 Alford Street.

 Kingaroy Fire Station is on the southern corner of Kent Street and Edward Street.

 Kingaroy SES Facility is at 5 Glendon Street.

 Kingaroy Hospital is a public hospital at 152-176 Youngman Street.

-Lady Bjelke-Petersen Community Hospital (also known as South Burnett Community Private Hospital) is a private hospital at 31 Markwell Street owned by the Queensland Eye Instutite.
+Lady Bjelke-Petersen Community Hospital (also known as South Burnett Community Private Hospital) is a private hospital at 31 Markwell Street owned by the Queensland Eye Institute.

 Kingaroy Ambulance Station is on the western corner of Kent and Edward Street, opposite the fire station.

 The Kingaroy Public Library opened in 1945 and had a major refurbishment in 2011.

 Kingaroy also has an aerodrome a few kilometres from the centre of town and there is a coach service between Proston and Caboolture on weekdays.

 Kingaroy Wastewater Treatment Plant is a sewage treatment plant at 7-33 Hodges Road.

 The South Burnett Regional Council have a depot at 2 Ivins Street.